 A quintessential Japanese shopping arcade right by Sensoji Temple

 Get a feel for old-school Tokyo at one of Japan's oldest shopping streets, Nakamise-dori, which dates back to the 17th century.
 Most shops in this arcade have been run by the same families for several generations, serving souvenirs, top-class street food and irresistible snacks.

-Nakamise-dori is a five-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu railway lines.
+Nakamise-dori is a five-minute walk from Asakusa Station, served by the Ginza Line, Asakusa Line and Tobu Skytree railway lines.
 It is also a 10-minute walk from Tawaramachi Station on the Ginza Line.
-The traditional way of approaching the shopping street is via the Thunder Gate.
+The traditional way of approaching the shopping street is via Kaminarimon Gate.

-Right after passing through the vermilion Kaminari-mon, you will see Nakamise-dori stretching toward Hozomon Gate.
+Right after passing through Kaminarimon, you will see Nakamise-dori stretching toward Hozomon Gate.
 While strolling along 90 different stalls compete for your attention, selling everything from samurai swords to matcha green tea ice cream.
 During holidays the arcade is decorated with seasonal trappings: silk plum blossoms and kites at New Year's, bright foliage in fall and cherry blossoms in spring.